Ini Ikpe: Early life and education

 Ini Ikpe is an Ibibio from Akwa Ibom state in the south-south part of Nigeria, not far from Calabar.
-Her mother was a teacher, and her father an Elder In Church.
-She had a strict upbringing, the fourth of six children, four girls, two boys.
+Her mother was a teacher, and her father an Elder in Church.
+She had a strict upbringing as the fourth of six children, four girls, two boys.
 She attended Cornelius Connely College in Calabar for her secondary school alongside Ini Edo.
-Which she got into acting through her friend Ini Edo and Emem Isong.
+She got into acting through her friend Ini Edo and Emem Isong.

 Career

 Her acting career started in 2004 with her debut in Yahoo Millionaire.
-She was discovered by a producer at the audition she attended. although her late father always tell her not to act but when someone have a passion for something you can't stop it.
+She was discovered by a producer at the audition she attended.
+Although her late father always told her not to act, when someone has passion for something, they can't stop it.